hesthub/iac/osx/blog-part2.md

 ```

 Whereever we find our variables, we can access them the same way as we saw in the last post, which we can see in our homebrew task here.

-Besides variables, we can also see a couple of new features in this task.

 > roles/homebrew/tasks/main.yml